-- A. There shall be a maximum of twenty four (24) dwelling units total in the development.
-Common areas, laundry rooms, recreational areas, utility rooms, or other nonresidential space shall not count toward this limit. - B. There may be more than one building providing the total number of dwelling units does not exceed twenty four (24). - C. Buildings shall be a maximum of two (2) stories and not more than thirty five (35) feet above grade. - D. There shall be a maximum of two (2) bedrooms in any dwelling unit.
+- A. There shall be a maximum of twenty-four (24) dwelling units total in the development.
+Common areas, laundry rooms, recreational areas, utility rooms, or other nonresidential space shall not count toward this limit. - B. There may be more than one building providing the total number of dwelling units does not exceed twenty-four (24). - C. Buildings shall be a maximum of two (2) stories and comply with the Chesterfield Building Ordinance. - D. There shall be a maximum of two (2) bedrooms in any dwelling unit. - E. The Planning Board shall ensure that covenants are in place to ensure the project is used as presented and approved.